 Passionflower helps digestion by relaxing digestive muscles, reducing inflammation, and calming stress-related digestive issues.

 What is Passionflower?

 This beautiful passionflower is known as an ornamental flower, but it has been well-acclaimed as an effective herbal medicine in cultures around the world for centuries.

 The Aztecs of Mexico and South America used passionflower as a sedative and nerve tonic.
 And then the Spanish explorers took it back to Europe.

-Sleep is a complex interplay of hormones, neurotransmitters, and circadian rhythms in the brain.
+Sleep is a complex interplay of hormones, neurotransmitters, and circadian rhythms.

-Insomnia is also an equally complex process, with many potential causes and associated medical conditions.
+Insomnia is an equally complex process with many potential causes and associated medical conditions.
 It is common among people suffering from anxiety and depression.

 Safety and Side Effects

 Passionflower is classified as “generally regarded as safe” by the Food and Drug Administration.
 It does not interact with most medications.

 However, pregnant women should avoid passionflower by all means.
 It may stimulate contractions and inflict severe damage on newborns.